4 Ways To Gauge Someone's Emotional Intelligence On A First Date

 Emotional intelligence (EI) refers to a person's ability to manage and communicate their emotions respectfully as well as the capacity to have empathy for others.
 Emotionally intelligent couples are able to maintain a deep respect for one another, communicate their emotions effectively, read their partner's emotions accurately, and hold healthy boundaries.

 Rather than shared interests or attractiveness levels, research consistently points to the above relationship qualities as predictors of relationship satisfaction.
 Dr. John Gottman, one of the leading experts in marriage research, has studied couples over the last four decades, seeking to understand what makes a marriage successful.
-His lab identified that the three major factors contributing to relationship satisfaction are:
+His lab identified1 that the three major factors contributing to relationship satisfaction are:

 - Treating your partner like a good friend